Jakiboy/apaapi/README.md

 > [!CAUTION]
 > Apaapi 2.x exclusively uses the Amazon Creators API.
-> Support for the Product Advertising API (PA-API v5) has been discontinued!
+> Support for Apaapi 1.x (PA-API v5) has been discontinued!

 ## 💡 Features